Quantifying the impact of COVID-19 on the US stock market: An analysis from multi-source information: Methodology

 \subsection{Analysis of Volatility}

-We now turn to evaluate the utility of Covid-19 cases and deaths, US county level spreads of Covid -19, and Google searches in predicting stock market volatility.
+We evaluate the utility of COVID-19 cases and deaths, US county level spread of COVID-19, and Google searches in predicting stock market volatility.
 Let the conditional mean of log return of S\&P 500 price ($r_t$) be given as

 where $I_{t-1}$ is the information set at time $t-1$, and $\epsilon_{t}$ is conditionally heteroskedastic error.
 We build two exponential GARCH (EGARCH ($p,q$)) models, Model $0$ and Model $X$, where Model $0$ is a standard EGARCH model with no explanatory variables, and Model $X$ includes a set of explanatory variables: